Armstrong's Point: Gates

 The Gates at East Gate, West Gate, Middle Gate, were designed by the architect Lt.
 Col. Henry Norland Ruttan in 1911, and built in the same year.
 Flanking three entrances to the Winnipeg neighbourhood, they are nearly identical construction, built of stone and wrought-iron, and of Classical Revival style.
 Funded by residents and built by the city's engineering department, the Gates are unique, having been built by the property owners instead of a real estate developer.

 Politics

 Armstrong's Point is represented by Sherri Rollins in the city ward of Fort Rouge - East Fort Garry at the municipal level, Lisa Naylor in the constituency of Wolseley at the provincial level, and Leah Gazan in the constituency of Winnipeg Centre at the federal level.
 (For census data, Statistics Canada places Armstrong's Point as part of the Downtown community area).

 Overall, the neighbourhood is politically diverse and does not generally support any candidate with a large majority.
 Voter turnout for the 2008 federal election was 56%.

 Demographics

-The 2016 population of the neighbourhood was 370 people.
-The median household income in Armstrong's Point was $59,421.
+As of 2021, the population of the neighbourhood was 295 people.
+The median household income in Armstrong's Point was $162,000, more than double the median of the city which was $80,000.
+There was a 0% unemployment rate, and 88.7% of the residents held a post-secondary certificate, diploma, or degree.

+There were 125 dwellings in Armstrong's Point, all single detached houses with an average of 9 rooms.
+85.2% of the houses were owned, with the average dwelling value being $690,000.